-Advanced Placement (AP) English Literature & Composition - E600 (12) 1 credit
+Advanced Placement (AP) English Literature & Composition - E600

+(12) 1 credit

 Prerequisite: Completion of either English 11 Honors with a B or higher OR English 11 with an A- or higher.
 E600 may count for the senior year English course required for graduation.
 This fast-paced, college level course is designed for those students who are interested in challenging themselves and becoming more competitive at the college level.
 In this course, students will learn to analyze and interpret imaginative literature through the careful reading and critical analysis of representative works from various genres and periods.
 Students will also explore literary elements such as a work's structure, style and themes, as well as the use of figurative language, imagery, symbolism and tone while developing writing skills that express ideas and analysis in expository, analytical, and argumentative essays.
 This class requires a large amount of reading and is very writing-intensive.
-Students who enroll in E600 must complete a summer project by the due date assigned by the teacher and are expected to take the corresponding AP Exam in May at a cost of \$95 (subject to change), due by September 1st.
+Students who enroll in E600 must complete a summer project by the due date assigned by the teacher and are expected to take the corresponding AP Exam in May at a cost of \$95 (subject to change).
+Students are not permitted to drop the course once the contract has been turned in.
+Students who do not turn in a contract by the contract due date will be dropped from the course.